kkostenkov/til/books/GreatBossDeadBoss_Immelman.md

 > Judicial decisions are widely communicated, thereby ensuring that everyone understands acceptable corporate behavior, norms and values.
 15. A strong tribe has a clearly defined icon that embodies the "Tribal value".
 16. A strong tribe has a walled city - a place of refugee where things of value are kept.
-17. A strong tribe possesses objects of value that embody the trive's value.
+17. A strong tribe possesses objects of value that embody the tribe's value.
 18. A strong tribe has a revered figurehead.
 19. A strong tribe celebrates and cares for the skills, tools and implements required for its prosperity.
 20. A strong tribe expects unquestioning loyalty.